alpkeskin/mosint/README.md

 # MOSINT

 ## :question: What is the MOSINT ?
-MOSINT is a OSINT Tool for emails.
+MOSINT is an OSINT Tool for emails.
 It helps you gather information about the target email.
 #### :briefcase: Features:
   - [need API] Verification Service { Check if email exist }